reduxd/atom-itunes/README.md

 ## Features
 - Open iTunes when title is clicked.
-- Sound bars animation pauses when Rdio is paused.
+- Sound bars animation pauses when music is paused.

 ## Commands
 ```rb